Worried about how duplicate content might be hurting your SEO value and rankings? Or looking to learn how to fix it?

 External duplicate content: It occurs when your content appears on different websites across different domains and is indexed by Google.

-In both cases, there are chances of it to be identical or near-duplicate content.
+In both cases, there are chances of it being identical or near-duplicate content.

 To have a better understanding and recognition of any case of internal or external duplicate content regarding your website, get in touch with our specialised and highly experienced SEO consultant today.